gatorcloset/OOTD/Sprint3BackendDocumentation.md

 - POST /login - log in a user
 - POST /item - create an item
-- GET /item - retrieve a list of all tags
+- GET /item - retrieve a list of all items
 - GET /item/{id} - retrieve information for a specific item
 - PUT /item/{id} - update an existing item
 - DELETE /item/{id} - delete an existing item